Generic selectors

 Mexico City Stadium (Estadio Azteca)

-Unlike the stadiums in the United States, the newly-renovated Estadio Azteca operates a hybrid system, with cash and card payments accepted throughout the stadium.
+Unlike stadiums in the United States, the newly renovated Estadio Azteca uses a hybrid system, with cash and card payments accepted throughout the stadium.

 Estadio Guadalajara (Estadio Akron)

-Estadio Akron does operate a cash-to-card system, with supporters able to exchange cash for prepaid cards to use inside the stadium, although cash is also accepted at the majority of concession stands in and around the ground.
+Estadio Akron operates a cash-to-card system, with supporters able to exchange cash for prepaid cards to use inside the stadium, although cash is also accepted at most concession stands in and around the ground.

 Estadio Monterrey (Estadio BBVA)